 With regular professional dental cleanings and examinations the permanent crown, bridge or veneer should give you many years of service.
-AGAIN decay may occur around the edges of the crowns, bridges or veneers so it is very important to have these restorations checked and cleaned at a minimum of every 6 months.
+Again, decay may occur around the edges of the crowns, bridges or veneers so it’s important to have these restorations checked and cleaned at a minimum of every six months.

 Anesthetic: The anesthetic administered subsides after a few hours depending on the type of anesthetic, and on the individual.
 Be careful not to bite the tongue and the lip while numb.

 Bleeding: After an extraction, gauze has been placed over the tooth socket to help control the bleeding.
-It is important to keep firm pressure for 35 to 45 min.
+Keeping firm pressure for 35 to 45 min is important.
 Avoid chewing on the gauze.
-After the gauze is removed there may be some oozing of the socket.
+After the gauze is removed, there may be some oozing of the socket.
 A little bit of oozing is normal.
 However, if it looks like bleeding has not stopped, then the following should be done:

 Contact us if you have any questions about your procedure or after care, we will be happy to help you.